wp-plugins/encrypt-email/readme.txt

 No screenshots available at this time.

 == Changelog ==

+= 3.1.0 =
+* MAJOR BUG FIX: Fixed issue where files in subfolders where not loading

 = 3.0.0 =
 * Added EncryptEmailShortcodes Class to handle creating shortcodes